A Domain Name is your website’s address. It lets your visitors find your site immediately in the depths of the internet.

 Components of a Domain Name

 Domain Names are composed of several different parts.
-They read from right to left.
+They read from left to right.

 A common Domain Name, www.mydomain.com for example, consists of three main parts: